sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. Identify alertable events
 2. Detect those events
 3. Stream the event as structured data
-4. Ability stream at the max of 10K messages per second
+4. Have the ability to stream at the max of 10K messages per second
 5. Events are unmutable across releases, but can be deprecated
 6. Meet the reliability of 99.5% - event generted to end client
 7. Rate of event reporting is in par with rate of syslog reporting.
-8.

 ## Problems to solve
 The external tools that monitor system health often use syslog messages to look for events that need alert raised.